atharvm416/Flutter-Doctor_Consultation_App/README.md

 ![Screenshot_20230407_155524](https://user-images.githubusercontent.com/112277897/230593141-5c60b356-c243-4c8e-9c3a-d12599042c6a.jpg)

 # 6. Information page (Home page) -
-* The page contains a current mood metre (a horizontal bar with 7 stops having emojis or images of the most common moods) and a text area to add *reasons* and *medical history*.
+* The page contains a *current mood metre* (a horizontal bar with 7 stops having emojis or images of the most common moods) and a text area to add *reasons* and *medical history*.
 This option is not required, the user can proceed without giving any answers.
 * We have kept this page so that the doctor can get an idea of the user or patient before the meeting.
 It will help the doctor prepare and assist them.
 ![Screenshot_20230407_125110](https://user-images.githubusercontent.com/112277897/230594334-f6b240c3-18ac-4a04-b762-65289b771653.jpg)

 # 7. Date and Time page (Submit page) -
-* The body section of the page contains three buttons: one for the date, one for the time, and one for the submit button.
+* The body section of the page contains three buttons: one for *the date, one for the time, and one for the submit button*.
 We achieve this with the help of the following code:
  ```
       Future<DateTime?> pickDate() => showDatePicker(
       context: context,